Gaston Browne: Family and personal life

 Browne is married to Maria Bird-Browne, niece of the second prime minister Lester Bird.
 He had three children prior to that marriage.
 The couple have a son, Prince Gaston Browne, and a daughter born in September 2020.
+In 2023, it was announced that one of Browne's sons was serving as the Vice Minister of State of the Joseon Cybernation as well as the Joseon Ambassador to Antigua and Barbuda.
+He lives outside of his constituency in Hodges Bay and also owns a villa in Jolly Harbour.